The humanities are becoming digital and the Centre for Information Modelling is supporting this process in the fields of:

 Together with experts from a wide range of disciplines, we work on questions around the digital representation and evaluation of text corpora and source materials in the humanities.
 The tasks go beyond the mere technical implementation of contemporary digital user interfaces and data management, and extend from theoretical foundations far into answering the methodological questions of the respective project domain or research area.

-Based on standardised data models and annotation languages, along with complex data representation in ontologies in the Semantic Web, we work with our project partners in the sustainable and automation-supported semantic indexing of scientific content and develop new models and concepts in the areas of long-term archiving and digital knowledge management.
+Based on standardised data models and annotation languages, along with complex data representation in ontologies in the Semantic Web or Web of Data, we work with our project partners in the sustainable and automation-supported semantic indexing of scientific content and develop new models and concepts in the areas of long-term archiving and digital knowledge management.

 This area of research is not limited to “classical” text editions, i.e. the technically-adequate representation of texts and their indexing information, which in a large number of cases ranks between philological critical editions and historical source editions.
 Rather, we develop solutions for linguistic corpora, photography collections or text-mining procedures based on digital editions.